yihfei/bloom/README.md

 ## Features

 - **Track Brews**: Record detailed notes about your coffee brewing process.
-- **Explore Methods**: Discover new brewing techniques and methods.
 - **Analyze Data**: View analytics and trends to improve consistency.
-- **User Authentication**: Secure login and session management using NextAuth.
+- **User Authentication**: Secure login and session management using AuthJs.
 - **Responsive Design**: Optimized for all devices with a clean and modern UI.

 ---